 You'll have all day today to explore this town and try some of its many activities.
 Fishing here is both a business and a passion, thanks partly to the halibut in the nearby waters.
 Take a half- or full-day fishing charter to angle for them, or cast your line for salmon instead.
 You can also hop a scenic flight to Katmai or Lake Clark national parks, where you can experience the magic of seeing bears in their natural habitat.
 Love to hike?
 Katchemak Bay State Park has some of the state's best hiking, just a 20-minute water taxi ride away.
 Or take a 45-minute fast ferry to the remote and fascinating town of Seldovia.

 Drive from Homer to Kenai/Soldotna or Cooper Landing

 From Cooper Landing, enjoy a relaxing rafting trip out on the turquoise Kenai River.
 Surrounded by lush forests with mountains climbing high in the distance, you'll float down the river, learning about the history of the area and looking out for wildlife.
 This is also a great place to go angling or hiking so take advantage!

 Drive from Kenai/Soldotna or Cooper Landing to Anchorage

 7 View on Map

-Today, you'll drive back to Anchorage, which will take almost 4.5 hours.
+Today, you'll drive back to Anchorage (3.5 hrs from Kenai or Soldotna, or 2 hrs from Cooper Landing).
 If you have time, drop by the 200-acre Alaska Wildlife Conservation Center, where you'll get an up-close view of some of the state's unique creatures.
 Another option is to visit Portage Glacier, where you'll often see big blue icebergs along the shore of the lake by the parking area.
 Take the one-hour boat cruise to get close to the glacier, or spend time at the Begich Boggs Visitor Center to learn more about this special area.